viswarajramji/Java8/README.md

 * static:  cannot be overriden.

 Note : Precedence order if a method is overridden in the child and is invoked then the child takes the precedence over the parent.

+###### Comparator
+* Comparator.naturalOrder : sort asc
+* Comparator.reverseOrder : sort desc
+* Comparator.comparing(Function<U,R>): sort by specific attribute.
+* Comparator.andThen(Comparator) :  sort by specific multi attribute.
+* Comparator.nullFirst : handles null execption and moves all the null values to the first
+* Comparator.nullLast:  handles null execption and moves all the null values to the Last